piersroberts/october-faqs/README.md

 1. Choose the FAQ icon from the nav bar
 2. Click New FAQ
 3. Optionally give the FAQ a name
-4. Add questions by clicking the Add Question button and filling out the form.
+4. Add questions by clicking the Add Question button and filling out the form
-5. Save the FAQ and make a note of the Id number that is created.
+5. Save the FAQ and make a note of the Id number that is created

 To reorder the questions, make sure you have saved the FAQ first and then click the "Reorder Question" and drag the questions to the correct order and hit save.